 With deep ocean-going heritage, British Isles cruises are the best way to discover the hidden coastal gems of not only England, Ireland, Scotland and Wales but also the Isle of Man, Scilly, and the Channel Islands.
 Boasting a vast variety of local departure ports in iconic maritime cities, also doubling up as wonderful day excursions, no-fly cruises around Britain are as enriching as convenient.
 Meanwhile, outside the bucket-list destinations of London, Edinburgh and Dublin, you’ll also get to take in the gorgeous natural beauty of the Hebrides, White Cliffs of Dover and quaint fishing towns.

 An exciting cruise holiday doesn't have to take you far afield, and can be relatively cheap too, with British Isles cruises offering everything from fascinating itineraries and beautiful landscapes to interesting and immersive shore experiences.
-If you choose one of these UK Coastal Cruises, you'll be treated to some of the countries’ hidden-gem destinations, including the remote islands of Scotland.
+With a great variety of cruise lines and departure port available, if you choose one of these UK Coastal Cruises, you'll be treated to some of the countries’ hidden-gem destinations, including the remote islands of Scotland.